Tags and keywords

 That said, not everyone is such a fan of magenta (or may have some irrational fear of things that a "pinkish") but blue and magenta work brilliantly together for contrast.

-It can also undermine the effectiveness of using the widely recognised orange for warnings and red for errors or bugs.
+In any case, overuse of colours is a Modelling Anti-Pattern.
+One quickly runs out of distinguishing colours, and it undermines the effectiveness of using the widely recognised orange for warnings and red for errors or bugs.

-If you find yourself using lots of different colours it's a hint to Divide & Conquer using separate views of different aspects of the same system!
+If you find yourself using lots of different colours it's often a hint to Divide & Conquer using separate views of different aspects of the same system!

 BTW Most Webel SysMLv2 slides use a different colour policy for KerML metaclasses and SysMLv2 metamodel elements to distinguish them: